gatsbyjs/gatsby/docs/blog/2019-12-20-integrate-tinacms-with-your-gatsby-website/index.md

 We should have access to all the fields passed into the component via GraphQL.
 Without specifying how the form should display, default labels and values are rendered.

 Try editing the content and see what happens; you should see your changes updating live on the site 🥳.
 Look at the source file for this particular post, you’ll notice the edits you made are also reflected there.
 Tina is writing to disk as you are editing content in the sidebar.
-Gatsby picks this up and rebuilds the site to reflect the changes in ‘real-time.’
+Gatsby picks this up and rebuilds the site to reflect the changes in "real time."

 ## Customize The Editing Form